 Dear Friends of Brooklyn Community Pride Center:

-As you know, the Coronavirus outbreak continues to grow in the U.S. We truly hope that effective testing and treatment will prevent a widespread outbreak in NYC, and we are taking steps to mitigate that risk.
+As you know, the Coronavirus outbreak continues to challenge us in the U.S. We truly hope that effective testing, treatment, and social distancing will prevent another widespread outbreak in NYC, and we are taking steps to mitigate that risk.

 Please take precautions to protect yourself and others.